 Credit card interest is essentially the price you pay for borrowing money with your credit card.
 The interest rate is usually listed as a yearly rate called the annual percentage rate or APR.

-Different types of transactions tend to come with different APRs.
+Different types of transactions can come with different APRs.
 For example, your purchase APR will likely be different from your cash advance APR.
-Different types of transactions also come with different rules as to when interest is charged, so it’s important to check your cardholder agreement for specifics.
+You might have a low intro APR on balance transfers for a period of time but pay a different interest rate on purchases.
+Different types of transactions also come with different rules as to when interest is charged.
+For example, interest typically starts accruing on cash advances immediately.
+It’s important to check your cardholder agreement for specifics.

 Ways to avoid credit card interest or pay less in interest